naughtygopher/currency/README.md

 3. [Non-decimal sub unit in currencies are only used by 2 countries today](https://en.wikipedia.org/wiki/Non-decimal_currency).
 These are getting phased out.

 *IMPORTANT!
 This package does not support sub units which are not a power of 10.
 Nor does it support currencies with more than 1 sub unit*

+## The gopher

+The gopher used here was created using [Gopherize.me](https://gopherize.me/).
+Deal with currency professionally just like this gopher!